Considering a copier lease buyout can be a strategic decision for many businesses looking to optimize their office equipment expenses.

 What is a copier lease?

 Let’s start with the lease.
-A copier lease is a legally-binding contract with a leasing company which maintains ownership of the copy equipment.
-Over the agreed time period, your business pays a monthly fee to the leasing company for use of that equipment.
+A copier lease is a legally-binding contract with a leasing company that maintains ownership of the copy equipment.
+Over the agreed time, your business pays a monthly fee to the leasing company for use of that equipment.
 At the end of the contract, you can either trade the device for a newer model or purchase the copier you had been using.

 What do you do when you have 20 months left in the middle of a 60-month lease and the current equipment and/or service being provided is just not up to par?
 A copier lease buyout may be the answer.